CiscoCloud/vaquero-docs/docs/current/architecture.md

 4. **TFTP** - a TFTP server that only serves the [`undionly.kpxe` file](http://ipxe.org/howto/chainloading).
 5. **asset HTTP server** - implements a file server or reverse proxy to forward requests to a CDN.
 This delivers unattend boot scripts, kernels, and initrds.
 6. **event client** - an HTTP client that reports long running service events back (DHCP, TFTP, HTTP) to the vaquero server cluster. (the servers leverage this information to understand what state booting hosts are in)
-7. **task executor (in progress)** - a pluggable task engine that enables operators to run containers that will be used for LOM via a IPMI container we provide.
-The task executor will also be used pre-reboot and post-reboot to clear machines before shutting down and validating the state after a reboot.
+7. **task executor (in progress)** - a generic container execution runtime.
+It will receive "tasks" or containers to run from a centralized task manager, run it and return the exit code and logs.
+Vaquero will leverage this for LOM management and running pre-reboot and post-reboot containers to flush and validate state on a host.

-#### How to stage updates
-Github will be used to stage models for updating, vaquero will receive webhooks from specified branches.
-Submitting PR's and merging other branches into the vaquero branch would be how teams manage updating their source of truth.
-Once a model lands in the branch vaquero is watching, it will push it out and begin provisioning against that source of truth.

 ## Deployment and Availability Considerations